 This is a general rule that applies to any kind of composition, so you should take a few days to find the right subject for your composition.
 In general, it is better to write about controversial issues because this will make your teacher and your colleagues interested in what you wrote.
 Besides, you will find information in easier way since everyone is talking about this.

-Grammar mistakes are not acceptable.
+Grammar mistakes are not acceptable so use a good dissertation editor.
 It does not matter what kind of composition you write, you should never allow yourself to make grammar or punctuation mistakes.
 This can seriously drag your grades downwards, and your professor will think that you don’t care about your assignments.

 Pictures are not always necessary.

 Alright, we know that a composition is more interesting if it has pictures, but this does not mean that you have to use them every time.
 You can put one at the beginning of the paper and one at the end, but only if they are relevant to the subject or they somehow strengthen your arguments.